chen-bioinfo/DualMPNN/README.md

 The model takes constructed format as input.
 You could generate the formatted dataset by running the script **template/findTemplate.py**
 This script will automatically find template using foldseek and generate .pt format file which can be directly utilized by train or test code.

+See findTemplate.py for detailed usage.

+## 4. Train and Test
+Run Dual_train.py to train the model.

+Run Dual_test.py to test the model.